About us

 Iryna Pakhil

-Iryna provides support and advice to seasonal workers in the agricultural community.
-She has previously worked at English and Scottish farms at picking soft fruits and packhouse under Seasonal Worker Scheme.
-She has Master’s in TEFL and over 10 years’ experience in teaching at agricultural college as well as over 10 years’ experience as an interpreter and translator for businesses and individuals.
+Iryna is WSC Outreach Caseworker, she provides support and advice to seasonal workers in agriculture.
+She has previously worked on English and Scottish farms picking soft fruits and at a packhouse under Seasonal Worker visa scheme.
+She has a Master’s in TEFL and over 10 years’ experience in teaching at agricultural college and working as interpreter and translator for businesses and individuals.
 She speaks Ukrainian, Russian and Hungarian.

 Claire Smith